Author: Courts of Spain

 Spain vs "Benchmark SA", November 2021, TEAC, Case No Rec.
 4881/2019

 The tax authorities excluded some of the entities selected by the taxpayer in a benchmark study, as it considered that they did not meet the necessary comparability requirements, and also included some of the excluded entities, as it considered that they were comparable.
 These modifications to the benchmark resulted in a variation of the arm’s length range, with the margin earned by the taxpayer falling outside the range.
 The taxpayer argued that the recalculation of market value should be based on a complete new analysis to replace the one provided by the entity.
 In relation to the rejection of certain comparables, the taxpayer argued that the information used by the tax authorities and consulted on the internet was not available at the time the transfer pricing documentation was prepared.
-Judgement of the TEAC The TEAC rejected the claim filed by the taxpayer and upheld the assessment ...
+Judgment of the TEAC The TEAC rejected the claim filed by the taxpayer and upheld the assessment ...
 Read more

 Spain vs Varian Medical Systems Iberica S.L., October 2021, Audiencia Nacional, Case No SAN 4241/2021 – ECLI:ES:AN:2021:4241